 ALISHA C. JOHNSON

-My father is an Army veteran and an engineer.
-My grandmother ran a board and care home for forty years.
-I grew up understanding that structure and care are not opposites — that the most disciplined person in the room can also be the one who makes it feel like home.
+My father is an Army veteran and retired engineer.
+My grandmother followed in her mother’s footsteps and ran a board and care home for forty years.
+I grew up understanding that structure and care are not opposites.
+The most disciplined person in the room can also be the one who makes it feel like home.

 Somewhere in there, I became a diagnostician.
 I get into the messy middle of a business with my bare hands, find the truth of how it's put together, and help it grow.
 The industry is incidental.
 The perspective is the product.